Am0031/greenspark-widgets/README.md

 # Greenspark Widget app

-This project is a frontend coding challenge for Greenspark.
-There was freedom to use any framework or library to build it so I personally chose ReactJS, TypeScript and Jest which are the language, framework and library I am most comfortable with currently.
+This project is a frontend coding task to show how to set up an MUI theme and override the styling of MUI components.

 ## Getting Started with this project